Top 10 Customer Experience KPIs Every CX Leader Should Track

 How Often Should Customer Experience KPIs be Reviewed?

-How often you should review CX KPIs depends on factors like your objectives, sales cycle, and business tenure.
+How often a brand reviews its CX KPIs depends on factors such as its objectives, sales cycle, and business tenure.

-For example, if you have a short sales cycle, it might be helpful to review KPIs monthly to spot issues early and make CX changes as soon as possible.
+For example, if a brand has a short sales cycle, it might be helpful to review KPIs monthly to spot issues early and make CX changes as soon as possible.

 Conclusion